michaelgrav/michaelgrav/README.md

 ### Hey!
 I'm Michael!

 I am an undergraduate student currently pursuing my Bachelor and Masters of Science in Computer Science from UT Dallas.
-I have experience with Java, Python, AWS, and many more services and software.
-I'm currently a Software Engineer Student Assistant at UT Dallas' Office of IT...
+I have experience with Java, Python, AWS, and many other services and software.
+Take a look at some of my pinned projects below too!

+---
+Some quick info about me!
 - 📫 How to reach me:
   - michaeldgrav@gmail.com
   - michael.graves@utdallas.edu